jassics/security-study-plan/application-security-study-plan.md

 1. AppSec is not Pentesting (Penetration Testing) or Web Security (people use it generically).
 2. Think more of a combination of developer and attacker
-3. Talking to developers, giving training to them or go through the code should not scare you.
+3. Talking to developers, giving training to them or going through the code should not scare you.
 4. Tougher than Pentesting (Topic of debate for another day)
 5. Can write code for PoC, Exploit or demo with comfort
-6. API security should be your areas of interest.
+6. API security should be your area of interest.

 Usually it will take you 6-12 months to be good at the Application Security fundamentals to get a job at entry level.